Smith Machine squats are only one of an endless number of squat variants. This superior squat variant ranks high on our list of must-do workouts.

 The safety bar should also be at knee height.
 The placement of the safety catch allows you enough clearance, ensuring your safety as you work.

-Afterwards, you may begin piling dishes onto the bar.
+Afterward, you may begin piling dishes onto the bar.
 However, it’s important to get the ball rolling slowly.

 Submit yourself to the underworld of the bar.
 Your traps and back delts should support the bar, not your neck.